 Air ambulance responds after man suffers medical emergency

-A man in his 60s was taken to hospital after suffering a medical emergency.
+A man in his 60s has been taken to hospital after suffering a suspected cardiac arrest.

-A spokesman for the EAAA said: “The critical care team from Anglia One was tasked to Lowestoft by rapid response vehicle to assist EEAST and fire teams with a man in his sixties who suffered a medical emergency.
+A spokesman for the air ambulance said: "The critical care team from Anglia One was tasked to Lowestoft by rapid response vehicle to assist EEAST with a man in his sixties who suffered a cardiac arrest.

 "The critical care team then accompanied the patient to the Norfolk and Norwich University Hospital, by land ambulance, for further treatment."